BR-Radltour: Sequence of events

 The first day of the tour is reserved for the check-in.
 The German railways provide several special trains for the cyclists.

 The tour itself starts one day later.
-One lead has a length of 60 to 100 km (40 – 60 miles).
+One lead has a length of 60–100 km.
 There are one or two water breaks and a longer break for lunch.
-The tour has six or seven leads, so it will arrive at the tour destination on the following Friday.
+The tour has six or seven leads, so it will arrive at its destination on the following Friday.
 The next morning the cyclists return home, mostly on special trains.

-Every evening an open-air concert with disco takes place on the local fairground, mostly with well-known international bands.
+Every evening, including the final one, an open-air concert with disco takes place on the local fairground, mostly with well-known international bands.
+These events are free and open to the public, as far as space is available.

 Service and support

 The cyclists stay overnight in sports halls on mattresses that were borrowed from the police or army.

 The tour is supported by the "Allgemeiner Deutscher Fahrrad-Club" (ADFC), a German association of hobby cyclists.
 The ADFC provide a mobile workshop for fast bicycle repairs.
 The most important supporter is the "Technisches Hilfswerk" (THW) that transports the luggage and the mattresses for the overnight quarters and prepares the quarters (mostly gym halls).
 "Adelholzener Alpenquellen", a supplier of mineral water, sponsors the drinks for the cyclists.